 BALLOON EXPERIMENT

-Combine quick science and balloon play with our easy to set up kitchen chemistry for kids!
+Combine quick science and balloon play with our easy-to-set-up kitchen chemistry for kids!
 Can you inflate a balloon without blowing into it?

-BAKING SODA EXPERIMENTS
+BAKING SODA AND VINEGAR EXPERIMENTS

-Baking soda and vinegar eruptions are always a hit and we have a ton of baking soda experiments for you to try.
+Baking soda and vinegar eruptions are always a hit, and we have a ton of baking soda experiments for you to try.
 Here are some of our favorites…

 BUBBLE SCIENCE EXPERIMENTS